 Besides the obvious goal of scoring well in competitive examinations, methodical reading of newspapers on a regular basis will help you at every stage of the admissions/ recruitment process.
 Experienced journalists/ columnists write editorial and Opinion pages in prominent national dailies.
 These articles will aid you in maintaining focus over a long time, which is good practice for reading comprehension.The vocabulary and grammar usage in such articles is top-notch and will help you in the Verbal Ability section of various exams.

 Further, if you go through previous year GD topics of MBA colleges, you will see that most of them are related to current issues.
 You will also see that questions from current events are favorites in the interviews.
-Further, essays in the XAT exam and WAT of IIMs are mostly based on recent happenings.
-Thus, regular newspaper reading will arm you with important facts, figures and information, which you can use to substantiate your opinion in a GD, Interview or an Essay.
+Further, Written Ability Tests of B-schools are mostly based on recent happenings.
+Thus, regular newspaper reading will arm you with important facts, figures and information, which you can use to substantiate your opinion in a GD, Interview or an Essay/WAT.